 Editor's Tip: When painting furniture, apply primer and paint in thin coats and let dry thoroughly between coats.
 If desired, lightly sand between coats to minimize brushstrokes.

-Apply paint to your wooden furniture piece and let dry.
+Apply at least two coats of paint to your wooden furniture piece for best coverage and let dry between coats.
 After, apply a coat of polyurethane to make a nice top coat.
-Finish your project by adding on any new hardware.
+Finish your furniture makeover by adding on any new hardware.
+Watch the process in action below!

 Editor's Tip: Use painters tape to mask surfaces you don't want painted.